 I personally find the most powerful practice to maintain the focus on the good habit is to use an intentions reminder bracelet.

 I created this concept because I needed a reminder of that vision.
 A representation of how I wanted to feel, show up and BE when I served myself and my needs better.

-If you want to learn how to set an intention form the heart and get into the depths of how to break a bad habit, read this blog post: Want to manifest your deepest desires?
+If you want to learn how to set an intention from the heart and get into the depths of how to break a bad habit, read this blog post: Want to manifest your deepest desires?
 Use an intentions reminder

 I have several intentions reminder bracelets on my arm to remind me of various intetions that I’ve set for myself.
 All for different things, and it’s when I catch myself in the moment, finding myself wanting to organize an additional closet, or keep working on that project another hour, feeling that urge to just go on and on.

 I glance at my bracelets and instantly they remind me of what I want instead.

 You can learn how to pivot like this too!